panaverse/learn-generative-ai/ASSIGNMENTS/02_zia_online_mart/readme.md

 ## Project Overview

 This project aims to develop an online mart API using an event-driven microservices architecture.
-The API will leverage various technologies such as FastAPI, Docker, DevContainers, Docker Compose, PostgreSQL, Kafka, Protocol Buffers (Protobuf), and Kong for API gateway management.
+The API will leverage various technologies such as FastAPI, Docker, Dapr, DevContainers, Docker Compose, PostgreSQL, Kafka, Protocol Buffers (Protobuf), and Kong for API gateway management.
+It will use Azure Container Apps (ACA) for deployment, and GitHub Actions for CI/CD.
 The goal is to create a scalable, maintainable, and efficient system that handles high volumes of transactions and data in a distributed manner.

 Additionally, Test-Driven Development (TDD) and Behavior-Driven Development (BDD) practices will be incorporated to ensure high code quality and alignment with business requirements.